aalto-online-learning/aole2017-wordpress-documentation/docs/page-news.md

-# News-page
+# Description

-The news page is fairly straight-forward.
+The news page is fairly straight-forward - it shows news articles.
 However, there's one thing you should know:

+---

 ## How to add a post on the News-page